-Cluster of Workstation Pipes
+2.5.2 Cluster of Workstation Pipes

 The defining feature of COW systems, typically, is cost.
 COWs are often systems with much less integrated hardware, and more off-the-shelf components.
-Though systems of this sort can potentially have high-performance graphics, often they have lower cost, lower quality graphics.
-In COW systems, applications must be explicitly aware of the differences among individual systems, or nodes, in the cluster, as well as the individual system capabilities, and the link performance and topology of the system connections.
-An example of one configuration is found in Figure 2.11.
-Programming interfaces are explicitly parallel, or happen through an abstraction layer such as a message-passing interface.
-Examples of these interfaces include OpenMP [6] and MPI [4], although many others exist.
-One example of other techniques include distributing objects using an object layer such as CORBA [1].
-Link connection and topology are key factors in constructing and using a cluster in both determining the amount of data that can be distributed to all nodes (within the application per-frame time constraints) and determining the latency involved (through number-of-hops in the topology) in transferring that data.
+Though systems of this sort can potentially have high-performance graphics, often they have lower cost and lower quality graphics.
+In COW systems, applications must be explicitly aware of the differences among individual systems, or nodes, in the cluster, as well as the individual system capabilities and the link performance and topology of the system connections.
+Figure 2.11 shows an example of a configuration.
+Programming interfaces are explicitly parallel or happen through an abstraction layer such as a message-passing interface.
+Examples of these interfaces include OpenMPTM [4] and MPI [3], although many others exist.
+One example of another technique is object distribution via an object layer such as CORBA [1].
+Link connection and topology are key factors in constructing and using a cluster to both determine the amount of data that can be distributed to all nodes (within the application per-frame time constraints) and the latency involved (through number-of-hops in the topology) to transferr that data.